mjkelly/passphraser/content/_index.md

 Strong, random passwords like `pQ[!:WQblzY2` are hard to remember.

 Random passphrases, on the other hand, consist of a series of words.
 They must be longer (in terms of characters) to be as strong as passwords, but they're easier to remember for most people.
-For example, `sarcasm towel mimosas smallest censoring` is a passphrase of approximately equal strength to `pQ[!:WQblzY2`.
+For example, `sarcasm towel mimosas smallest censoring` is a passphrase approximately as strong as `pQ[!:WQblzY2`.
 If you find the passphrase easier to remember, you are not alone.That's the advantage of passphrases.

 ## How strong of a passphrase do I need?

 The default setting on this page (a 5-word passphrase) create a strong password, designed to be suitable for high-value accounts like your email.

-Estimates on different websites say a password like `pQ[!:WQblzY2` takes between 34,000 years and 400,000 years to crack as of 2022.
+Estimates on different websites say a password like `pQ[!:WQblzY2` or a passphrase like `sarcasm towel mimosas smallest censoring` take between 34,000 years and 400,000 years to crack as of 2022.
 The time it takes an attacker to crack a given password is always decreasing, as computers get faster and faster.

 Here are some references: